iratansh/Amazon-Web-Services-AWS-/Claud Entity Extraction/README.md

 This Python script leverages AWS Bedrock and BeautifulSoup to analyze email contents and extract the names of books mentioned within them.
-Here’s a concise summary:

 Technologies Used:
 * Python Standard Libraries: json, os, sys, pathlib